SACHSTech/careers-in-computer-science-shannonb27/README.md

 ### Sallary Range
 The majority of Artificial Intelligence Engineer salaries currently range between $129,366 (25th percentile) to $157,530 (75th percentile) with top earners (90th percentile) making $192,378 annually in Toronto.
 (Via [ZipRecruiter](https://www.ziprecruiter.com/Salaries/Artificial-Intelligence-Engineer-Salary#:~:text=While%20ZipRecruiter%20is%20seeing%20annual,annually%20across%20the%20United%20States))) The average is about $110,000 a year.
 As of Feb 5, 2023, the average annual pay for an Entry Level Artificial Intelligence Engineer in the United States is $112,550 a year.
 (Via [ZipRecruiter](https://www.ziprecruiter.com/Salaries/Artificial-Intelligence-Engineer-Salary#:~:text=While%20ZipRecruiter%20is%20seeing%20annual,annually%20across%20the%20United%20States))

+## Standard Education
+---
+### What Kind of Program Does it Take?
+Although there are lots of programs that you can become an AI engineer from (since a lot of this field is based on experience), the University of Waterloo Computer Science Program takes the cake.
+The University of Waterloo is well known for their computer and Mathematics based degrees.
+There is a 4.3% acceptance rate for the BSC degree, meaning that this is a very competitive program, but if you are to get in, a lot of good information can be learnt from their amazing courses.

+### Entry Requirements
+For Ontario students, the University of Waterloo takes your top 6 university or mixed grade 12 courses and is expecting a low to mid 90 average.

+The prerequisite courses required for this program include:
+- Advanced Functions (MHF4U)
+- Calculus and Vectors (MCV4U)
+- Any Grade 12 English (ex.
+ENG4U)
+- One other 4U Course

+### What Should You Expect in Your First Year?
+The first year of this program consists of about equal computer science and mathematics courses.
+According to [the University](https://uwaterloo.ca/future-students/programs/computer-science), “You'll primarily take Mathematics and Computer Science courses to give you the foundations for your upper-year classes, along with a few electives.
+After first year, the majority of your required courses will be Computer Science.”
+Some expected classes are as follows: